*Update: California’s Abalone Season 2018 is now closed for the year- See “Learn More” below.

 Sea Star Wasting Disease

-Poachers not only disregard quotas, but also ignore the size of the specie.
+Poachers not only disregard quotas but also ignore the size of the species.
 Most California abalones mature at between 3 and 7 years of age and may live for 35 to 54 years.
 It can take 12 years or more for abalone on the north coast to grow to legal size for harvest.
-Thus, undersized abalone have not had an opportunity to reproduce.
+Thus, undersized abalone has not had an opportunity to reproduce.